 Austin package explosion leaves teen dead, woman hurt after second blast in 2 weeks

-A teenager was killed and a woman was seriously hurt after a package exploded at an Austin home Monday in a blast similar to another incident nearly two weeks ago in Texas' capital city, officials said.
+A teenager was killed and a woman was seriously hurt after a package exploded at an Austin home early Monday in a blast similar to another deadly incident nearly two weeks ago in Texas' capital city, officials said.

-Austin Police said they received a call about the explosion in a residential neighborhood on the northwest side of the city around 6:45 a.m.
+Austin Police said they received a call about the explosion in a neighborhood on the northwest side of the city around 6:45 a.m., after the 17-year-old resident found a package on the front step, brought it inside, and opened it in the kitchen where it exploded.

+"It is very similar to the incident that occurred in Austin on March 2," Austin Police Chief Brian Manley told reporters.

+Manley said authorities don't believe the package came from a delivery through the U.S. Postal Service, and the placement on the home's front doorstep indicated a similarity to the blast earlier this month.

-"There are similarities we believe these cases are linked at this time," Interim Austin police Chief Brian Manley told reporters.
+"We believe these cases are linked at this time," Manley said.

-The Austin-Travis County EMS tweeted that a teenage male was killed and a woman in her 40s was taken to the hospital with potentially life threatening injuries.
-Manley
+The Austin-Travis County EMS tweeted a teenage male was killed and a woman in her 40s was taken to the hospital.
+Manley said she had non-life threatening injuries.

 FBI agents could be seen going around the neighborhood, and the Bureau of Alcohol, Tobacco, Firearms and Explosives said it responded to the scene.

+Damage inside the home is "significiant," according to Manley, who added that investigators are going to nearby homes to see if any outdoor surveillance footage exists.

-Neighbor Cynthia Burdett, who has lived in the neighborhood since 1999 and close to the home where the blast took place, told FOX 7 she was in "total shock' and the whole incident was "very scary."
+Neighbor Cynthia Burdett, who has lived in the neighborhood since 1999 and close to the home where the blast took place, told FOX 7 she was in "total shock" and the whole incident was "very scary."

 "I checked my house first of all to make sure nothing was on fire, I did look outside at that point and next thing I knew police were knocking at the door saying that there was a suspicious package, one had exploded and that I needed to leave the house," she told reporters.